It's Probably Not Your Fault

 Third, your diet does influence your dental hygiene.
 Keeping sugary, sticky drinks and food in your mouth contribute to cavities.
 Drinking soda often or sucking on hard candies through out the day give plaque the environment it needs to thrive.
 Ok, so now you're up to speed, lets answer the question of why you can still get cavities even though you are doing everything right.

 One way of helping this problem is to get your molars sealed.
 The dentist will put a sealing agent into the nooks and crannies of your molars to prevent any food and plaque from getting into them.
 It's sort of like a filling even though there is no cavity.
-This is preventative dentistry that insurance generally will not cover and is usually performed for children, but ask your dentist about it if you
+This is preventative dentistry that insurance generally will not cover and is usually performed for children, but ask your dentist about it if you are interested.

 The second factor is the moisture in your mouth.
 The wetter your mouth naturally is, the better for your teeth.
 This can be unintuitive, but it is true.
 The reason is that when your mouth produces saliva, it washes your teeth and helps keep them cleaner.
 If you suffer from dry-mouth, the drier environment in your mouth is more conducive for plaque and bacteria to grow, increasing your risk of cavities.
 Unfortunately, other than frequently drinking water, there isn't much you can do to change the moisture levels in your mouth, as it is natural, genetic personal attribute.